suhaskamath2712/E0261_P11/documentation/code_reference.md

 - Null inputs return explicit markers (`"null"` in digests) instead of throwing.
 - Cycle detection: `canonicalDigestInternal` returns `TypeName[...cycle...]` when revisiting a node.
 - Decorrelator failures are swallowed to avoid aborting comparison.
+ - `RelDecorrelator.decorrelateQuery(RelNode)` is deprecated in some versions; used best‑effort and isolated.

 ### Performance Considerations
 - Multiple planner instantiations per comparison; caching could reduce overhead but risks stale metadata.